7 Jul 2017

 Position: Illustrator and Graphic Designer

 I’ll try to do it really simple.
 It’s very important to show to the team and the client, the look of the illustrations, but also how the animation should work.
-For that reason it’s very important to get in touch with the animator in the beginning of the project, to define the style of the characters, and the animation.
+For that reason, it’s very important to get in touch with the animator at the beginning of the project, to define the style of the characters, and the animation.

 I usually work with the computer to do the artwork or storyboard, but doing sketches more than final drawings, it’s easy for me to do some changes.